MapBBCode/mapbbcode/API.md

 | `color` | String | `'black'` | CSS color of icon background.
 | `radius` | Number | `11` | Icon radius.

+## L.PopupIcon

+An icon that looks like a popup panel, but significantly smaller.
+Title should be passed to the constructor.
+Has only one option: `width` for maximum icon width.

 ## L.FunctionButtons

 This control simplifies creating simple Leaflet controls that invoke javascript functions when clicked.
 It supports multiple actions on one control: in that case they are stacked vertically, like on a standard zoom control.